AviAvinash24/orderflow/README.md

 1. **Inventory correctness under concurrent load** — when hundreds of customers try to buy the same limited-stock item at once, the system must never oversell.
 2. **Payment safety under unreliable networks** — payment webhooks can arrive twice, arrive late, or arrive out of order.
 Each payment must be processed exactly once, no matter how many times the notification is sent.
-3. **Reliable, non-blocking side effects** — sending confirmations, updating inventory ledgers, and triggering notifications should never slow down checkout, and should never be lost if a background worker crashes mid-task.
+3. **Reliable, non-blocking side effects** — sending confirmations, updating inventory ledgers, and triggering notifications should never slow down checkout, and should never be lost if a background worker crashes mid-task....

 OrderFlow is built specifically to solve these three problems, not just to build another CRUD app.